 On the move…

-Time passed quickly as Chrisi pointed out important details about traffic, locations, which districts to avoid, and culinary highlights, all of which I scribbled into my notebook or onto my map as fast as I could.
+Time passed quickly as Chris pointed out important details about traffic, locations, which districts to avoid, and culinary highlights, all of which I scribbled into my notebook or onto my map as fast as I could.
 Did you know that you can get coffee in a bottle here?
 No wonder this city never sleeps.
-Early in the afternoon we pedalled back through the maze of crowded streets that are like clogged arteries in a no longer visible landscape.
-I wondered how I would manage to navigate them on my own; either way, the agency is highly recommendable !
+Early in the afternoon, we pedaled back through the maze of crowded streets that are like clogged arteries in a no longer visible landscape.
+I wondered how I would manage to navigate them on my own; either way, the agency is highly recommendable!

 Anyone who’s never been to NY should go there, and everyone who’s already been there should go again.

 It would be a waste of time to list the things to do in New York, as they are as numerous and varied as the cities inhabitants.
 I’d like my photographs to tell the story, and once again recommend Insight Sightseeing.
 INSIGHT SIGHTSEEING

 Just tell the agency what interests you about New York and the kind of things you want to see, and they will compile an individual tour.
 Such a personal „guide“ isn’t cheap, but usually, you won’t need him/her for more than a few hours.